Top 10 YouTubers Who Should Be on an English Language Version of #TubeClash

 The second installment, #TubeClash02, starts off just like the first movie.
 Ten YouTubers wake up in a lonely city, there is a new Master, and again we get lots of the humor that made the first installment great.
 I wasn't quite as satisfied with the lineup, though.
 This time, six of the ten YouTubers were Let's Players or were at least known for game-related content: byStegi, Paluten, rewinside, ConCrafter, HandOfBlood, and Sturmwaffel.

 The other four characters were beauty and lifestyle blogger Dagi Bee, comedian Julien Bam, vlogger LifeWithMelina aka Melina Sophie, and anime blogger Kurono.
-While they are all well known, the lineup dwelt too much on video games, and they were not as legendary as the ten from the first season.
+While they are all well known, the lineup focused too heavily on video games, and they were not as legendary as the ten from the first season.

 But then, something happens: halfway through the movie, the tone changes.
 It becomes more like a dark anime.
 We see emotional flashback stories, characters torn between good and evil, and clashers who begin developing personalities of their own instead of imitating their real-life counterparts.
 We also learn a bit about the world this is all set in.
 In other words, darkvikt0ry started taking his franchise seriously.